local-deploy/dl/docs/dl_self-update.md

 ### Synopsis

-Downloading the latest version of the app.
+Downloading the latest version of the app (if installed via bash script).

 ```
 dl self-update [flags]